 Bad debt incurred through the inability to collect lunch payment from students is not an allowable cost chargeable to any Federal program.
-Any related collection cost, including legal © National Charter Schools Institute cost, arising from such bad debt after they have been determined to be uncollectable are also unallowable.
+Any related collection cost, including legal cost, arising from such bad debt after they have been determined to be uncollectable are also unallowable.

 Bad debt is uncollectable/delinquent debt that has been determined to be uncollectable by the end of the school year in which the debt was incurred.
 If the uncollectable/delinquent debt cannot be recovered by the School Meals Program in the year when the debt was incurred, then this is classified as bad debt.
 Once classified as bad debt, non-Federal funding sources must reimburse the NSFSA for the total amount of the bed debt.
-The funds may come from the Academy general fund, State or local funding, school or community organizations such as the PTA, or any other non-federal source.
+The funds may come from the Academy general fund, State or local funding, academy or community organizations such as the PTA, or any other non-federal source.
 Once the uncollectable/delinquent debt charges are converted to bad debt, records relating to those charges must be maintained in accordance with the record retention requirements in 7 CFR 210.9(b) (17) and 7 CFR 210.15(b).

 The Educational Service Provider is authorized to develop and implement an administrative guideline regarding meal charge procedures.
-This guideline will provide consistent directions for students who are eligible for reduced price or paid meals but do not have funds in their account or in hand to cover the cost of their meal at the time of service.
+This guideline will provide consistent directions for students who are eligible for reduced price or paid meals but do not have funds in their account or in hand to cover the cost of their meal at the time of service and shall also address feeding students with unpaid meal balances without stigmatizing them.